 According to some sources, patients are now the third-largest payer group in the US behind Medicare and Medicaid.
 So, now is not the time to let those amounts due slide!
 One of the best ways to capture those amounts due is by avoiding surprises on the part of the patient by letting them know right at the point of scheduling their appointments what their responsibility amounts will be after their insurers have reimbursed them.

 Practices are often reluctant to collect estimated patient responsibility at the time of service because of confusion over whether they are allowed to do so.
-Since many patients are now covered by high deductible health plans, many payers have become more flexible in allowing deductibles and coinsurance to be collected at the time of service.
-The payment amount made by the patient will need to be included on the claim when it is submitted to the payer.
+Since many patients are now covered by high-deductible health plans, many payers have become more flexible in allowing deductibles and coinsurance to be collected at the time of service.
+The payment amount made by the patient will need to be included in the claim when it is submitted to the payer.
 Payers also require that any overpayment made by the patient be promptly refunded.

 Physician offices with the ability to provide an upfront cost estimate to a patient can help eliminate an unexpected bill, which may cause problems for the patient and, ultimately, the practice.
 Physicians spend years developing relationships with their patients and a surprise bill may destroy that connection in a moment.
 Primarily because no one likes this kind of surprise and some patients struggle to pay an unanticipated bill.

 If you are considering enforcing the time of service payment collections as part of your revenue cycle strategy, which is highly recommended, make certain to look over your payer contracts.
 You may also want to seek guidance from a healthcare attorney for clarity regarding state laws and whether payments can be collected from patients before claim adjudication.